 You may choose any physician, chiropractor, psychologist or podiatrist licensed in the State of Wisconsin to provide reasonable and necessary treatment to cure and relieve the effects of your injury.

 Tell the provider you have a Worker’s Compensation claim when you seek medical treatment.
-Medical bills—including prescription receipts—should be submitted to the UW Worker’s Compensation Coordinator.
+Medical bills—including prescription receipts—should be submitted to Worker’s Compensation; see section below.

 Provide all medical slips excusing you from work to your supervisor, Divisional HR Representative, or Divisional Disability Representative (DDR).
 It is important to keep your supervisor updated on your work status if you miss any work time due to work-related injury or illness.

-If your claim is determined to be compensable, your medical provider will be paid directly for costs associated with treatment reasonably required to cure and relieve the effects of your injury.
+After your claim is submitted and then determined to be compensable, your medical provider will be paid directly for costs associated with treatment reasonably required to cure and relieve the effects of your injury.
+You will also be mailed a pharmacy card will be mailed to your home address (as recorded in Workday) for any related prescription costs.

-All medical bills related to your injury or illness should be submitted to UW Madison’s Worker’s Compensation Coordinator at:
+All medical bills related to your injury or illness should be submitted to Worker’s Compensation:

 Email: workcomp@wisconsin.edu

-If your claim is determined compensable, a pharmacy card will be mailed to your home address (as recorded in HRS).
-If you need to fill a prescription before receiving your pharmacy card, you may submit the prescription receipt(s) describing the medication and the cost you paid for the prescription to the Worker’s Compensation Coordinator for reimbursement consideration.
+If you need to fill a prescription before receiving your pharmacy card, you may submit the prescription receipt(s) describing the medication and the cost you paid for the prescription to Worker’s Compensation (workcomp@wisconsin.edu) for reimbursement consideration.

 Worker’s compensation wage replacement benefits are not taxable under state or federal law.